NomadLyfe/our-great-book/chapter-1.md

 We're also Santa Claus!
 Ooh, name it after me!
 Ah, yes!
 John Quincy Adding Machine.
 He struck a chord with the voters when he pledged not to go on a killing spree.
 You're going to do his laundry?
 Please, Don-Bot… look into your hard drive, and open your mercy file!

-I just want to talk.
-It has nothing to do with mating.
-Fry, that doesn't make sense.
-You guys aren't Santa!
-You're not even robots.
-How dare you lie in front of Jesus?
-But I know you in the future.
-I cleaned your poop.

 Why, those are the Grunka-Lunkas!
 They work here in the Slurm factory.
 A sexy mistake.
 Well, thanks to the Internet, I'm now bored with sex.
 Is there a place on the web that panders to my lust for violence?
 Take me to your leader!
 Look, last night was a mistake.
 I'm a thing.